HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image205.png)

-- Metadata Backup can be divided into the "ConfigDB" or "ConfigFile".
-ConfigDB is the data in the master configDB currently used by the compute node; ConfigFile is all files under the bin, conf, and lib directories of the current master compute node, and the master/slave mode clusters also include backup keepalived.conf file.
+Metadata Backup can be divided into the "ConfigDB" or "ConfigFile".
+ConfigDB is the data in the master configDB currently used by the compute node; ConfigFile is all files under the bin, conf, and lib directories of the current master compute node, and the master/slave mode clusters also include backup `keepalived.conf` file.

-- Click the \[Launch Backup] button to issue a backup command by HotDB Management.
-ConfigDB MySQL instance performs a backup operation through mysqldump and stores the backup file under the HotDB Management installation directory data/.
-The configFile is directly backed up from the master compute node server to the HotDB Management installation directory data/.
+Click the \[Launch Backup] button to issue a backup command by HotDB Management.
+ConfigDB MySQL instance performs a backup operation through mysqldump and stores the backup file under the HotDB Management installation directory `data`.
+The configFile is directly backed up from the master compute node server to the HotDB Management installation directory `data`.

-- When backing up the "ConfigFile", it needs to configure the SSH connection information of the server where the compute node is located on the "Configuration->Server" menu page and ensure the normal connection.
+When backing up the "ConfigFile", it needs to configure the SSH connection information of the server where the compute node is located on the "Configuration->Server" menu page and ensure the normal connection.
 Also, it needs to ensure that the master compute node in the cluster runs normally.
 In addition, the configured SSH connection user also needs to have privileges to view the compute node running thread information.
 If the above requirements are not met, the configuration file cannot be backed up normally.

 **Remote Backup**

 ![](assets/hotdb-management/image206.png)

-- To improve the backup metadata security, this function also backs up the backup metadata to a remote server.
+To improve the backup metadata security, this function also backs up the backup metadata to a remote server.
 Check "Backup to Remote Simultaneously" to manually Start a backup.
 Select "Yes" for "Backup to Remote Simultaneously" in the plan of periodical backup.

-- Using the remote backup function requires configuring remote server related parameters.
+Using the remote backup function requires configuring remote server related parameters.

-**Remote Replication Mode:** Supporting both SCP and RSYNC.
+- **Remote Replication Mode:** Supporting both SCP and RSYNC.
 If RSYNC replication mode is selected, it needs to install RSYNC tools on all compute node servers and remote servers in advance.

-**Sign in without password:** If a remote server is connected through Sign in without password, all compute node servers are required to establish a password-free channel with the remote server.
+- **Sign in without password:** If a remote server is connected through Sign in without password, all compute node servers are required to establish a password-free channel with the remote server.
 For the establishment of password-free channel, refer to the [Password-free Channel Description](installation-and-deployment.md#description-of-implementing-password-free-login) chapter of the [Installation and Deployment](installation-and-deployment.md) document.

-**Remote Hostname:** IP address of the remote server
+- **Remote Hostname:** IP address of the remote server

-Remote Host User/Password: SSH information for remote server connection
+- **Remote Host User/Password:** SSH information for remote server connection

-**Remote Storage Directory:** The directory where the backup metadata is stored in the remote server, which must be a directory that exists and in which remote connection accounts have write privileges
+- **Remote Storage Directory:** The directory where the backup metadata is stored in the remote server, which must be a directory that exists and in which remote connection accounts have write privileges

 **Periodical Backup**

 ![](assets/hotdb-management/image207.png)

-- Periodical Backup time can be set to 3 types: daily, weekly and monthly, but the [Cluster metadata backup and restore](#cluster-metadata-backup-and-restore) function in HotDB Management can only add up to 6 periodical backup plans.
+Periodical Backup time can be set to 3 types: daily, weekly and monthly, but the [Cluster metadata backup and restore](#cluster-metadata-backup-and-restore) function in HotDB Management can only add up to 6 periodical backup plans.

-- Periodical tasks can periodically back up configDB or configFile.
+Periodical tasks can periodically back up configDB or configFile.
 When configuring backup plans with the same metadata type and conflicting backup time, only one of the periodical tasks will be executed.

 #### Cluster metadata restore